Richmond Theatre fire: Monumental Church

 Monumental Church established the first Sunday School program in Richmond on November 20, 1817.
 Famous parishioners included Chief Justice John Marshall, whose family occupied pew No. 23; Edgar Allan Poe, whose foster parents, the Allans, were members and occupied pew No. 80; the Marquis de Lafayette when he visited Richmond in 1824; William Mayo of Powhatan; and the Chamberlayne family.
 Three Richmond congregations were formed from Monumental, including: St. James's in 1831, St. Paul's in 1845 and All Saints in 1888.
 Deconsecrated in 1965, it was given by the Medical College of Virginia to the Historic Richmond Foundation, an affiliate of the Association for the Preservation of Virginia Antiquities.

 In 2004, Monumental Church underwent a significant renovation, although the bodies of the victims are still in a brick crypt below the church.
 During the renovation, the original monument to the 72 people killed in the fire was replaced by an exact replica.
 The documentary Saving Grace-Resurrecting American History follows the process of using laser scanning to recreate the monument in computers, then sending the data to Ireland, where stonecutters used both high technology computer equipment and old-fashioned stone-cutting tools to create a new 7,000 pound monument.

 In 2006, regular tours began, in cooperation with the Valentine Richmond History Center's Court End Passport.
 The building is open on occasion for other private functions.

-New Richmond Theatre
+Another Richmond Theatre

-A new theater by the same name – Richmond Theatre – was built in Richmond in 1819, at a cost of US $40,000.
+A new theater, the third to be known as the Richmond Theatre, was built in Richmond in 1819, at a cost of US $40,000.
 It was built of brick at the corner of H and Seventh Street with a well-equipped stage and popular motif ornamentation.
 Within view of the site of the fire at the original theater, the builders of the new theater made specific mention in their publicity of the fact that the building had adequate doors for people to escape, in case of any emergency situation.